hmrc/safety-and-security-entry-declarations/README.md

 -------- |------- |  ---
 400 | INVALID_REQUEST | The request body did not match the format expected
 400 | INVALID_LRN | The provided LocalReferenceNumber did not match the expected format
-503 | UNKNOWN_ERROR | An unexpected error occurred trying to insert the given document 401 | MISSING_SS_ENROLMENT | The consumer does not have the required authorisation to make this request 401 | UNAUTHORISED | The consumer does not have the required authorisation to make this request" 404 | DECLARATION_NOT_FOUND | The request tried to update a record that doesn't exist
+401 | MISSING_SS_ENROLMENT | The consumer does not have the required authorisation to make this request 401 | UNAUTHORISED | The consumer does not have the required authorisation to make this request" 404 | DECLARATION_NOT_FOUND | The request tried to update a record that doesn't exist